hurenkam/qeeptrack/README.md

  * Levels
    * Compass calibration
  * Any gauge can be put in any spot (tap gauge to swap with maximized gauge)
+ * Options now work (but are not yet persistent over restart)

 ## Todo: ##
+ * Monitor
+   * Waypoint
+   * Route
  * Clock
-   * Time to waypoint
+   * Remaining time
  * Compass
-   * Bearing to waypoint
+   * Bearing to waypoint (or next routepoint)
-   * Switch between GPS course & Compass azimuth as basis for heading
  * Speedometer
-   * Average speed
    * Ascent/Descent speed
  * Altimeter
    * Average altitude
  * Distance
    * Total
-   * Distance to waypoint
- * Options
+   * Remaining distance
  * Battery level / horizontal & vertical accuracy levels
- * Satellite view
+ * Satellite view (it seems Qt on iOS does not support this, so will probably work on android only)
  * MapView